 When Terin said that sonic weapons were area effect, and could take down more enemies per pull of the trigger, not to mention being cheaper than tranqs, Zimzod got interested.
-When Zimzod called Mikah, she asked "Yes?" and Zimzod asked if the warehouse had sonic weapons?
+Zimzod called Mikah, who she asked "Yes?" and Zimzod asked if the warehouse had sonic weapons?
 Mikah asked about sonic weapons and was told they had everything from man-portable pistols and rifles to vehicle-mounted cannons.
 When Mikah settled on models she liked, with a good "hard" wave-front, she was quoted Cr 1,500 for the handgun and Cr 3,500 for the rifle.
 Nodding, Mikah ordered four of the pistols with holsters for Cr 6,000, to be added to the ship's locker.
-As Mikah did that, Rol asked about a palm-based contact stunner?
+Mikah did that while Rol asked about a palm-based contact stunner?

 The sales staff did tell Rol they could fit him with a contact fingerless glove stun weapon which would have to have a wire harness run down the arm to a small battery pack worn elsewhere.
 But they warned results could vary where larger foes might not be taken down while smaller targets could suffer significant burns or tissue damage.
 Also, the devices were prone to mishaps and other issues.
 In addition, the size made them less powerful.
 And everyone knew there were many who were not taken down by even the full-strength combat stunners.
 So, such weapons were always a risk.
 Rol said he was hoping for a last resort weapon which was inconspicuous and available when he needed to improvise.
 But this weapon was neither.
-Rol did buy a concealed-carry shoulder holster for Cr 40 for his gauss pistol.
+Rol did buy a concealed-carry shoulder holster for his gauss pistol for Cr 40.
 Thursday, 101-1113: Noon Answers and Mind Games

 By lunch time, the shopping party got back to the suite and were settling in while Mikah returned the air/raft.
-As she did, Mikah noticed a quiet conversation going on in one of the offices just off the motorpool rooms.
+While she did, Mikah noticed a quiet conversation going on in one of the offices just off the motorpool rooms.
 When she paused to listen in, she could hear one of the men insisting, "I don't know who gets it.
 You find out who gets it." in a defensive tone.
-As he said that, he seemed to push some paperwork back into the hands of the man he was speaking to.
+Saying that, he seemed to push some paperwork back into the hands of the man he was speaking to.
 Choosing to lean back and listen in, Mikah realized they were arguing over a pair of packages.
 And both the staffers really seemed not to want to have to deal with them.

-Telling them to hold on, Mikah called Zimzod and satirically said, "Dearest.."
+Telling them to hold on, Mikah called Zimzod and satirically said, "Dearest..."
 When Zimzod asked what was up, Mikah asked if he was waiting for a package?
 Zimzod said he'd been waiting for his comm dots order to arrive.
 When Mikah asked for the name of the place he'd ordered them from, Zimzod told her and she checked the sender's address.
 The issue with the package was that it was addressed to their first suite, which had been wrecked in the gravCar attack.
 And since they'd moved, the address was invalid and might be another attempt to attack the crew.
 Especially since they had been delivered to the motorpool.
-So, they hadn't been sure what to do with them?
+So, the workers hadn't been sure what to do with them?

 Being sure these were the comm dots Zimzod was waiting for, she told him, "I've got a package down here for you."
 When she told the motorpool workers, they were surprised.
 That dealt with, Mikah checked the other package and saw it was addressed to Rol!
 And since it was from the same shipper, Mikah had Zimzod ask Rol if he was waiting for anything and he said he was too.
 When Mikah asked why the packages were being held in the motorpool, she was told the mis-addressed packages had been delivered there.
 Adding the incorrect addresses to that, they could be hazardous and the motorpool was as safe a place to hold them until more could be learned.

-That had led to rumors the captain had gotten her promotion only because she'd supported the plan to depose the Duke or was a highly valued pawn who had been rewarded.
+That had led to rumors the Captain had gotten her promotion only because she'd supported the plan to depose the Duke or was a highly valued pawn who had been rewarded.
 Mikah confirmed the circumstances of the promotion, and the seneschal confirmed what she understood.
 Mr. Dilgaadin then explained that they had traced the actions to a surprisingly high-ranking officer who had gotten caught up in believing the rumors, and chose to act on them.
-In this case, unfortunate and singularly inappropriate orders were issued to remove the captain's existing officer corps and isolate the woman until an investigation could be completed into the matter of her promotion.
+In this case, unfortunate and singularly inappropriate orders were issued to remove the Captain's existing officer corps and isolate the woman until an investigation could be completed into the matter of her promotion.
 An investigation which, despite its lack of credentialed initial data, was attempting to open some highly classified files and examine the data in them!